the world not only as it is, but as it could be

 SoundStage, a project developed with Jen Carlile for our Multimedia Design & Programming course in 2002, gives the user a unique and creative way to look at color as related to sound, fostering a new appreciation for everyday sights and sounds.
 For a small taste check out the Sound Palette (please note that this project may not run without a plug-in).

 In 2007, before iPhones and iPads made it to the market, Maciej Sudra and I envisioned the future of textbooks and built a prototype for the beta version of the OLPC's XO to show the potential.
 It is now possible to create an interactive multimedia textbook and collaborative notebook at once, that feeds from online content from multiple sources and is presented in a self-contained library that is easy to update.
 See the details in our paper "Textbooks for the 21st Century" written for Chris Dede's Emerging Educational Technologies course at the Harvard Graduate School of Education.

-In 2012 I wrote "El Cambio Posible en la Educación" (The Possible Change in Education" a chapter for the book "Learning and Educating with 21st Century Technologies" published by Corporación Colombia Digital where I argue that new technologies have had such an impact in society that education needs not only to adopt them but to be restructured from the base in order to adapt to the new paradigms.
+In 2012 I wrote "El Cambio Posible en la Educación" (The Possible Change in Education) a chapter for the book "Learning and Educating with 21st Century Technologies", published by Colombia Digital, where I argue that digital technologies have had such an impact in society that education needs not only to adopt them but to be restructured from the base in order to adapt to the new paradigms.